lcdonaldson/Genesis/README.md

 React Native - will start with rn- (example: rn-first_project)

-Java Repos - will start with jv- (example: jv-first_project)

 Javascript Repos - will start with js- (example: js-first_project)

 Angular Repos - will start with ang- (example: ang-first_project)